CMU-Perceptual-Computing-Lab/openpose/doc/installation_cmake.md

 ### Caffe Prerequisites (Ubuntu Only)
-OpenPose uses Caffe under the hood by default.
+By default, OpenPose uses Caffe under the hood.
 If you have not used Caffe previously, install its dependencies by running:
 ```
 bash ./ubuntu/install_cmake.sh
 ```